Cyprus

 • Be a non-EU national

-• Incorporate a Portuguese (or Madeiran) company
+• Incorporate a Portuguese (or Madeiran) company or being an independent professional

 • Hold a clean criminal record

-• Becoming a fiscal resident in Portugal
+• Becoming a tax resident in Portugal

 Why Should You Reach out To Dixcart?